Skip to content

 Final Thoughts

 Cooking salmon in a skillet is quick, flavourful, and easy to master.
-With a reliable skillet from Scanpan, WMF, Essteele, or Chasseur, you can achieve perfectly seared salmon in minutes.
+With proper heat control and a quality pan, you can consistently achieve crisp skin and tender flesh at home.